erickills/vagrant-testbed/README.md

 a dummy testing environment for many purposes

-optionally you can initiate vagrant box directly to:
+optionally you can get and initiate vagrant box directly from:
 > https://app.vagrantup.com/erickills/boxes/testbed/versions/1